 - The will was created under undue influence.

 How Can This Be Avoided?

 If someone is adamant about leaving their assets to others who, under ordinary circumstances, would most likely not be given those assets, then a trust may be the best course of action.
 When executing a trust, not only does the probate court not get involved but those who believe they were rightful heirs do not need to be notified about the testator’s passing.
 This benefits testators who do not have ties with their immediate family members or are not treating them equally.

-Whether you are interested in creating a will, a trust, or any other type of estate plan, the team at the Law Offices of Steven M. Adler, PLLC is here for you.
+Whether you are interested in creating a will, a trust, or any other type of estate plan, the team at the Adler Law is here for you.
 Contact one of our dedicated attorneys for the answers to your questions and to set up a consultation.
 (516) 740-1184